SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 !!! info "Core Module"

-Google cloud project (GCP) is the cloud service provided by Google.
+Google cloud platform (GCP) is the cloud service provided by Google.
 The key concept, or selling point, of any cloud provider is the idea of near-infinite resources.
 Without the cloud it simply is not feasible to do many modern deep learning and machine learning tasks because they cannot be scaled locally.